edjlatimer/AD-Account-Management/README.md

 This project demonstrates how to **configure, test, and troubleshoot Active Directory account lockout policies** in a cloud-hosted lab.
 Using Azure-hosted virtual machines, I implemented a **Group Policy lockout threshold**, tested lockout behavior, and practiced account lifecycle management by enabling/disabling accounts and reviewing event logs.

 Key learning objectives:
-- Configuring **Account Lockout Thresholds** via Group Policy.
+- Configuring **Account Lockout Thresholds** via Group Policy
-- Simulating **failed login attempts** to trigger lockouts.
+- Simulating **failed login attempts** to trigger lockouts
-- Unlocking and resetting user accounts in **Active Directory Users and Computers (ADUC)**.
+- Unlocking and resetting user accounts in **Active Directory Users and Computers (ADUC)**
-- Disabling/re-enabling accounts and observing client-side impact.
+- Disabling/re-enabling accounts and observing client-side impact
-- Reviewing **security logs** on both the Domain Controller and Client for auditing purposes.
+- Reviewing **security logs** on both the Domain Controller and Client for auditing purposes

 ---